eaccooper5/Home_Sales/README.md

 The "home_sales" temporary table is uncached and verified.
 (10 points)

 ## Collaboration
+Completed by Erin Cooper with code referenced from class materials and assistance with query syntax and phrasing from Rhythm Ahir (for the 4 bedroom query) and assitance with syntax for cached tables from AskBCS.

 ## Contact
 If there are any questions or concerns, I can be reached at: